• Contact Us

 “We hope the bilateral agenda will be able to incorporate other countries in the Caribbean,” she told reporters through an interpreter alongside Grenada’s Prime Minister, Dickon Mitchell in St George’s, the capital of that tiny Caribbean island.

-None of the two leaders provided details about their plans, but Ms Rodriguez said they include teacher exchange, health, maritime and air transportation, food production, bilateral and Caribbean trade, health, hydrocarbons and the maritime borders.
+The two leaders provided no details about their plans, but Ms Rodriguez said they include teacher exchange, health, maritime and air transportation, food production, bilateral and Caribbean trade, hydrocarbons and the maritime borders.

 At the same time, she said Venezuela was opening up a new route of cooperation with the US in different sectors, and she hoped that the region “can all move forward together.”